From Symmetry to Stability: Structural and Electronic Transformation in Cs$_2$KInI$_6$

 We investigate the structural stability and electronic properties of lead-free halide double perovskite Cs$_2$KInI$_6$ using first-principles calculations and the machine-learned interatomic potential MACE.
 Phonon calculations reveal that the high-symmetry cubic phase is dynamically unstable.
-To find lower-energy stable configurations, we applied a genetic algorithm along unstable phonon eigenmodes, yielding 42 stable candidates according to finite-displacement phonon calculations with MACE.
-Selected structures were further validated by DFPT to address possible MLIP inaccuracies.
-We focus on four stable phases: P$\bar{3}$, I$\bar{4}$2m, Cmc$2_1$, and P$\bar{1}$, classified by the coordination of In and K cations and their octahedral connectivity.
+To find lower-energy dynamically stable configurations, we applied a genetic algorithm along unstable phonon eigenmodes, yielding 42 dynamically stable candidates according to finite-displacement phonon calculations with MACE.
+A subset of structures was selected for further validation by DFPT to address possible MLIP inaccuracies.
+In two cases, structures predicted to be dynamically stable by the MLIP were found to remain dynamically unstable at the DFPT level, indicating that further DFPT validation is required for the remaining candidate structures.
+We focus on four dynamically stable phases: P$\bar{3}$, I$\bar{4}$2m, Cmc$2_1$, and P$\bar{1}$, classified by the coordination of In and K cations and their octahedral connectivity.
+These phases are thermodynamically metastable based on their calculated energy above the convex hull.
+However, they lie within the threshold limit of 25 meV/atom for the iodides.
 The most stable phases, I$\bar{4}$2m and Cmc$2_1$, are not double perovskites, as In is tetrahedrally coordinated and the K environment is ambiguous.
 P$\bar{3}$ is a double perovskite, whereas P$\bar{1}$ is less clearly so: In is octahedrally coordinated but K is not.
-Electronic-structure calculations show that distortions increase the band gap relative to the cubic phase and usually change it from direct to indirect.
-The cubic phase has a direct band gap of 1.24~eV, near the optimal photovoltaic value.
-The double-perovskite P$\bar{3}$ phase has an indirect band gap of 1.68~eV, with the valence band at $\Gamma$ only slightly below the VBM.
-The P$\bar{1}$ phase is the most promising for photovoltaics, retaining a direct band gap of 1.35~eV.
-Overall, Cs$_2$KInI$_6$ exhibits multiple dynamically stable phases, from double to non-double perovskites, with varying octahedral connectivity in the double-perovskite structures.
+Electronic-structure calculations show that distortions increase the band gap relative to the cubic phase and have changed it from direct to indirect in two cases.
+The cubic phase has a direct band gap of 1.94~eV.
+The double-perovskite P$\bar{3}$ phase has an indirect band gap of 2.29~eV.
+The P$\bar{1}$ phase could be an interesting candidate among the stable phases for photovoltaics, retaining a direct band gap which is lower than the discussed stable phases.
+Overall, Cs$_2$KInI$_6$ exhibits multiple candidate dynamically stable phases identified from phonon calculations using the machine-learned interatomic potential MACE, several of which are further confirmed by DFPT.
+These phases range from double to non-double-perovskites, with varying octahedral connectivity in the double-perovskite polymorphs.
 These transformations significantly modify the electronic properties, clarifying structure–property relationships in halide double perovskites and demonstrating the effectiveness of combining machine-learned interatomic potentials with genetic algorithms to discover novel stable phases in complex materials.